Christian Perspectives on Sport Hunting

 The Book of Malachi speaks to the people of God after their return from exile in Babylon.
 They and their leaders are being called to account for offering their worst

-This week on Theology Simply Profound, we begin a series of readings of J. Gresham Machen’s 1923 classic book, Christianity and Liberalism.
+This week on Theology Simply Profound, Bob reads from J. Gresham Machen’s 1923 classic work, Christianity and Liberalism, Chapter 3, God and Man.
 Participants: Robert Tarullo

 In Episode 78 the panel discusses how the story of redemption shifts focus from Abraham to his descendants, and particularly to Isaac and Jacob.
 Employing a covenantal and redemptive-historical hermeneutic